Can you be depressed and not know it? A look into the subtlety of depression

 Talk therapy works to treat depression by addressing patterns, relationships, or feelings that could be causing depression symptoms and working through them.
 Therapy can even help just by giving you a personal connection to someone.
 Having someone to talk to regularly can help you feel less isolated or lonely.

+Aside from these two methods, there are ways that you personally can also contribute to your mental health.
 One thing that needs to happen alongside any treatment that you choose is taking care of yourself.
 When you’re depressed, this can seem like a gargantuan task.
-Whether or not you knew you were depressed, you may even have a number of everyday tasks that you feel behind on, like cleaning, work, or catching up with friends.

-Other good tactics for taking care of yourself are getting the right amount of sleep, avoiding substances like alcohol or drugs, eating healthier, and, especially, exercise.
-Even just going for a short walk every day can do wonders for your mood.
+Other good tactics for taking care of yourself are getting the right amount of sleep, avoiding substances like alcohol or drugs, eating healthier, keeping a schedule and routine, seeing other people, and participating in activities that give a sense of purpose, such as exercise.

 If you think you might be depressed, or even if you’re unsure, talk to a medical professional about your symptoms and see what treatment options are available to you.
 It could change your life for the better.